Dental service organizations: History

 Growing demand among low-income populations increases the needs for DSOs to curb the poor dental care issue in the United States.
 DSOs have been credited for much of the improved access to dentistry for Medicaid-eligible children in the last decade.
 The National Institute of Dental and Craniofacial Research carried out further research into dental care for minorities and found that black and Hispanic families in lower-income areas had much higher incidences of tooth decay.
 Similar research shows that poor dental hygiene directly affects educational abilities and school attendance.

-There has been a steady increase in the number of dentists in the United States that have opted to contract with a DSO in recent years.
+There has been a steady increase in the number of dentists in the United States that have opted to contract with a DSO since 2017.
 The number of practices using the DSO model is growing at nearly three times the rate of the industry itself.
 Towards the end of 2015 and into 2016, more studies were carried out on the efficiencies of DSOs.
 The dental company Kool Smiles operates as a DSO and was found to have per-patient Medicaid expenditures that were 33 percent lower than non-DSO patients.

 Several state dental associations have attempted to introduce legislation to restrict DSOs from competing within their state.
 Associations claim that the DSO may exert pressure on dentists to do more work than what is needed, despite studies that show DSO-affiliated dentists actually do less work than the average dentist.
 The FTC has commented that this type of legislation would harm consumers.
 Groups such as Americans for Tax Reform and the National Taxpayers Union have opposed this legislation.

-DSOs distinguish themselves from Dental Group Practices when the support services provided by the DSO to dental offices such as billing, IT, marketing, human resources, payroll and accounting are part of a separate, legally independent company, as required by many states.
+DSOs distinguish themselves from dental group practices when the support services provided by the DSO to dental offices such as billing, IT, marketing, human resources, payroll and accounting are part of a separate, legally independent company, as required by many states.

-An Invisible DSO is a Dental Support Organization that remains anonymous after it affiliates with the Dentists.
+An invisible DSO is a dental support organization that remains anonymous after it affiliates with the dentist.